speechbrain/speechbrain/recipes/CommonVoice/LM/README.md

 pip install -r extra_requirements.txt
 ```

-We will use the popular KenLM library to do  build an n-gram.
-Let's start by installing the Ubuntu library prerequisites:
+We will use the popular KenLM library to build an n-gram.
+Let's start by installing the Ubuntu library prerequisites.
+For a complete guide on how to install required dependencies, please refer to [this](https://kheafield.com/code/kenlm/dependencies/) link:
  ```
  sudo apt install build-essential cmake libboost-system-dev libboost-thread-dev libboost-program-options-dev libboost-test-dev libeigen3-dev zlib1g-dev libbz2-dev liblzma-dev
  ```

- before downloading and unpacking the KenLM repo.
+ Next, we need to start downloading and unpacking the KenLM repo.
  ```
  wget -O - https://kheafield.com/code/kenlm.tar.gz | tar xz
  ```